 Before knowing the difference between Tender and Quotation, we have to know the exact meaning of Tender and Quotation.

-What is Tender?
+a.
+What is a Tender?

-Tender is the invitation presented by the owner to the contractor to perform specific work at a specific cost in a given time.
+A tender is an invitation presented by the owner to the contractor to perform specific work at a specific cost in a given time.

-Owner supplies the specially printed form of a tender at the usual cost.
+The owner supplies the specially printed form of a tender at the usual cost.
 Such a tender contains the conditions of the contract and other related obligations.

+b.
 What is a Quotation?

-The quotation is a special document presented by the contractor to the owner that contains the details of the estimated materials, cost of the goods or services, the time required for the completion of the project and many other financial pieces of information.
+The quotation is a special document presented by the contractor to the owner that contains the details of the estimated materials, cost of the goods or services, the time required for the completion of the project, and many other financial pieces of information.

+c.
 Difference Between Tender and Quotation

-|1||The formal process of asking suppliers to bid on the products and services by the owner is called Tender. ( Owner may be a person or company)||The response of bidders to the owner where they quote their prices for the goods and services. ( Bidders may be contractors or companies)|
+|1||The formal process of asking suppliers to bid on the products and services by the owner is called Tender. ( Owner may be a person or company)||The response of bidders to the owner when they quote their prices for the goods and services. ( Bidders may be contractors or companies)|